damianhakert/damianhakert.github.io/source/_posts/2015-12-10-getting-started-with-gitlab-and-gitlab-ci.markdown

 ## GitLab Runner

 GitLab Runner is the missing piece that leverages the power of GitLab CI.
-A Runner is responsible for the actual build and can be attached to one or many projects.
-It talks to the GitLab CI API, reads `.gitlab-ci.yml` and follows the steps defined in that file.
+A Runner is responsible for the actual build and can be configured to be used with one or many projects.
+It talks to the GitLab CI API, reads `.gitlab-ci.yml`, follows the steps defined in that file and sends the results to GitLab CI.

-GitLab Runner is:
+Some of the key features of GitLab Runner are:

-- open source
-- multi-platform (Linux, OSX, Windows, *BSD, Docker)
+* [Is open source][runner-repo]
+* Is written in Go and distributed as a single binary without any other requirements
+* Works on Linux, OS X, *BSD and Windows (and anywhere you can run Docker)
+* Easy installation as a service for Linux, OSX and Windows
+* [Linux users can install it using deb or rpm packages][runner-linux-repo]
+* Easy to use setup with support for Docker, Docker with SSH, Parallels or plain SSH running environments
+* Allows to run:
+  - multiple jobs concurrently
+  - use multiple tokens with multiple servers (even per-project)
+  - limit number of concurrent jobs per-token
+* Jobs can be run:
+  - locally using your shell
+  - using Docker containers
+  - using Docker containers and executing jobs over SSH
-- easy to install
+  - by connecting to a remote SSH server
-- no other dependencies
-- can use Docker or your Shell as the build environment

-If your tests rely on several components, you can split them up to multiple jobs that run in parallel, minimizing the time a build is run.
+* Supports Bash, Windows Batch and Windows PowerShell
+* Allows to customize the running environment per job
+* Automatic configuration reload without restart
+* Enables caching of Docker containers
+* List of files and directories can be attached to build after success (the so-called `artifacts` feature)

+As you can see, there is much flexibility on installing and configuring a GitLab Runner.

 ## What the future holds

+We will keep pushing forward in making GitLab CI a breeze to use and extend it to adapt to present and future technologies of the CI field.

-Some notable features to be added are listed in the issues below:
+Some notable features that we would like to see happening are listed in the issues below:

 - [Pass CI build artifacts between stages][issue-3423]
 - [GitLab container registry][issue-3299]